 The 12 years before that I had lived in post-communist Europe; I arrived in 1992, not long after communism fell, and it was the best party I’ve ever been to.
-It was also an absolutely engrossing, three-dimensional, life-size, and real-time laboratory of all-encompassing social change.
+It was also an absolutely engrossing, three-dimensional, and real-time laboratory of all-encompassing social change.
 I spent 11 years in Prague.

 I dislike starting so many sentences with “I”; I do yoga every day and went to an ashram in India and was silent.
 I don’t eat meat anymore.
 My bliss, however, is not total; I still haven't learned to love Republicans.
-I haven't owned a television in 20 years...
+I haven't owned a television in 25 years...
 I read a lot.

-I teach and I study, but there is still time to go to the gym, run or hit the climbing wall just about every day.
+I teach and I study, but there is still time to go to the gym, run, or hit the climbing wall just about every day.
 I play ultimate frisbee--what could be more granola?
 I’ve been told that I don't look my age.
 I feel like dancing most of the time.

-If your hopes and plans revolve around the acquiring of much money, nice cars, a man who wears a tie and tinkers with things, that’s great; I wish you a big house in the suburbs with much lawn maintenance (please go easy on the water, though, OK?) and many renovation projects that you enjoy.
+If your hopes and plans revolve around the acquiring of much money, nice cars, a man who wears a tie and tinkers with things, that’s great; I wish you a big house in the suburbs with much lawn maintenance (please go easy on the water, though, OK?) and many home-improvement projects that you enjoy.
 I've always gotten along best with women who enjoy the humor of both Karl and Groucho Marx.